SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/03-space-complexity/01-space-complexity.md

     return arr;
 }
 ```
-The `createArray` method creates an array of size n and assigns consecutive numbers to its elements.
-The space complexity is linear because the memory usage grows proportionally with the input size n.
-The method requires space to store the array of size n, as well as a few variables for iteration.

 * `int n` - This is an integer value representing the size of the array to be created so n takes 4 bytes.
 * `arr` - This is an array of integers with a length of n.
 The space complexity of an array is proportional to its length, which is n in this case.